 Stomach sleeping, the Puffy Royal is indeed too soft for us and we can feel out pelvis dipping far into the mattress.
-Even after a short time, we can already feel some strain in our lower backs.
+It is not the best mattress for stomach sleepers and, even after a short time, we can already feel some strain in our lower backs.

 What Does The Puffy Royal Feel Like?